 May on the French Riviera brings with it mixed weather.
 Whilst it's quite common for daytime temperatures to nudge 25°C (77°F), you will almost definitely see a day or two of rain and cooler weather during the festival.
 Evening temperatures rarely drop below double figures.

 During the day, the dress code is pretty informal.
 Neat casual should suffice for screenings, meetings, and general hanging out.
 T-Shirt, shorts, and casual dresses are fine, but shoes or sandals will be required.
 Don't wear flip-flops as some of the humourless security goons have been known to take issue with these.

 You should also be aware that there are mandatory bag searches when you enter the Palais.
 And this is every time you enter.
 So if you need to carry a bag during the day, it's best to make sure it's one that is simple for the Palais security people to search.

 For evening screenings, the dress code is 100% black tie.
 For the blokes, that means a tuxedo and dress shirt (although you can often get away with a black suit); but don't forget your bow-tie.
 This is essential.

-To get the best of both worlds, some festival veterans have been known to pack a pair of slim flat shoes in their handbag, which are worn for the walking and waiting, with a quick change in the line, just before stepping onto the red carpet.
+To get the best of both worlds, some festival veterans have been known to pack a pair of slim flat shoes in their handbag, worn for the walking and waiting, before a quick change in the line, just head of stepping onto the red carpet.